Please call 020 7353 6802 or complete the form below:

 Having been born and raised in Japan to British-Iranian parents, Lawrence is fluent in Japanese and Persian.
 Beyond his legal interests, Lawrence enjoys photography.
 His work has been displayed at exhibitions, featured in National Geographic, and published in coffee table books.

 Lawrence accepts instructions directly from the members of the public without the need to engage a solicitor or a legal representative.

 Prior to joining the Bar, Lawrence worked at a boutique immigration and human rights law firm as an in-house advocate.
 He also spent 2 years at a set of Chambers that focussed on direct access work.
 His considerable experience in working with members of the public and familiarity with all stages of legal casework therefore gives him an edge when assisting clients on a direct access basis.
 Lawrence is professional and approachable, making him adept at dealing with difficult cases involving sensitive, and vulnerable clients.

-Lawrence frequently accepts pro bono instructions from Advocate (formerly the Bar Pro Bono Unit), Bail for Immigration Detainees, and is the head of the immigration practice at Somers Town Legal Advice Corner.
-In recognition of his diverse pro bono work, Lawrence was nominated for the Young Pro Bono Barrister of the Year (2020) by Advocate.
+Lawrence frequently accepts pro bono instructions from Advocate (formerly the Bar Pro Bono Unit) and Bail for Immigration Detainees, and he is the head of the immigration practice at Somers Town Legal Advice Corner.
+In recognition of his diverse pro bono work, Lawrence was nominated for the Young Pro Bono Barrister of the Year Award (2020) by Advocate.